HotskyTrotsky/Final-BBA-patch-Salad-Wacky-mod/README.md

 - Squad Equipment 3 IC 2.8 -> 2.6
 - Squad Equipment 4 Piercing 30 -> 38
 - Squad Equipment 4 IC 3.2 -> 2.8

+New custimizeable game rules (stuff you choose when starting a new game) -Number of chinese waves (1, 2, 3 is max)

+-Voice lines (not sure what this is but my guess disables some voice lines added by tfb

+-fatherless spirit

+Overall if you want a list of some more (but very minor and unimportant) changes check update logs of TFB starting from around september 2022.